Acclaimed Divorce Lawyer Santa Maria

 Grounds for Divorce In Santa Maria

-When facing a divorce in Santa Maria County, it is essential to have a clear understanding of the grounds on which you can file for divorce.
+When facing a divorce in Santa Maria County, it is essential to have a clear understanding of the grounds on which you can file for divorce and Santa Maria alimony options.
 While seeking guidance from a knowledgeable Santa Maria Divorce Attorney is highly recommended, the divorce process in California revolves around two legal grounds:

 Irreconcilable Differences: This refers to significant issues within the marriage that have caused an irreversible breakdown.
 It serves as the basis for divorce cases, whether contested or uncontested.
 California follows a "no-fault divorce" approach, meaning the court does not consider specific reasons for the divorce when granting the divorce order.